PillarDelta/Financial-Analyst--ISAF/DOCUMENTATION.md

 ## Theoretical Foundation

-The ISAF-V2 system is based on the academic paper "Integrated Strategic Analysis Framework: A Tensor-Based Approach to Multi-Framework Business Analysis" (Chen et al., 2022).
-This groundbreaking paper introduces a mathematical formalism for combining traditional qualitative business frameworks into a unified quantitative model using tensor mathematics.
+The ISAF-V2 system is based on the proprietary paper "ISAF: A Integrated Strategic Analysis Framework - Mathematical Synthesis and Computational Strategic Analysis." developed by Kyriakos Taraktis at Pillar Delta.
+This innovative internal research paper introduces a mathematical formalism for combining traditional qualitative business frameworks into a unified quantitative model using tensor mathematics.

 ### Key Theoretical Contributions from the Paper